Laryea Kingston

 Laryea Kingston (born 7 November 1980) is a Ghanaian former professional footballer.
 He played either as an attacking midfielder or as a right winger.
+He was appointed as the Assistant Coach of the Ghana Under 17 National Team on 12 December 2022.
+He returned to the Under 17 FIFA World Cup as a coach in charge of Uganda on a two-year contract in 2025.

 Club career

 Early career

 Born in Accra, Kingston started his career with local side Great Olympics, whom he joined aged 16, before moving to Libyan side Al-Ittihad Tripoli in 2000, on a loan deal.
 However, after only four months of this arrangement he returned to Accra, unhappy at his treatment in Tripoli, joining one of Ghana's traditional "Big Two", Hearts of Oak, in 2001.
 Two years later he moved to Israel, initially with Maccabi Ahi Nazareth.
 After two Toto Cup matches, Maccabi decided not to retain him and he was signed by Hapoel Tel Aviv, where he played until 2004.

 Move to Russia

 Russia was Kingston's next destination, where he joined Krylia Sovetov Samara, helping them to third place in the Russian Premier League in his first season.
 Krylia Sovetov also reached the Cup final that year but were surprisingly defeated 1–0 by Terek Grozny in Moscow.
 Kingston joined Terek halfway through the 2005 season but was unable to help them avoid a bottom-placed finish and relegation from the top flight into the First Division.

 Several of Terek's higher-profile players left as a result of this demotion, and Kingston joined Lokomotiv Moscow on loan for the 2006 season.
 He was banned for 6 matches in July 2006 for deliberately injuring Dynamo Moscow defender Leandro Fernández.